pkic/pkic.org/content/blog/2022/2022-07-11-pki-maturity-model.md

 ---
-title: What is PKI maturity model and how you can contribute?
+title: What is the PKI Maturity Model (PKIMM) and how you can contribute?
-summary: PKI Consortium established PKI Maturity Model Working Group to build a PKI maturity model that will be recognized around the globe as a standard for evaluation, planning, and comparison between different PKI implementations.
+summary: The PKI Consortium recently established the PKI Maturity Model Working Group to build a PKI maturity model that will be recognized around the globe as a standard for evaluation, planning, and comparison between different PKI implementations.
+In this blog post we will tell you more about why we are building the model and how you can contribute to it.
 authors: [Roman Cinkais]
 date: 2022-07-11T09:00:00+00:00
 categories:
 keyword: [pki, maturity, model, assessment, improvement, evaluation, comparison, performance, capability, ability]
-tags: [PKIC, PKIMM, Maturity]
+tags: [PKIC, PKIMM, Maturity model]

 ---

-Recently the PKI Consortium established [PKI Maturity Model Working Group](/wg/pkimm/) to build a PKI maturity model for evaluation, planning, and comparison between different PKI implementations.
+Recently the PKI Consortium established the [PKI Maturity Model Working Group](/wg/pkimm/) to build a PKI maturity model for evaluation, planning, and comparison between different PKI implementations.

 Whereas publicly trusted PKI and certification authorities adhere to  internationally recognized standards such as WebTrust and eIDAS or defined by organizations such as The CA/Browser Forum,, it does not mean that the PKI implementation is necessarily fully mature and there may still be areas of improvement.